Modified treatment policy effect estimation with weighted energy distance: Energy balancing weights for MTP estimation

-The corresponding penalized energy balancing estimator is then $\hat{\mu}^{q}_{\w^{ep}_n}=n^{-1}\sum_{i=1}^n \w_{i,n}^{ep}Y_i$.
+In the Supplementary Material Section \ref{suppSec: codingdetail}, we showed that (\ref{equ:optipen}) is equivalent to a quadratic optimization problem that can be solved efficiently by the existing algorithms.
+The corresponding penalized energy balancing estimator is then $\hat{\mu}^{q}_{\w^{p}_n}=n^{-1}\sum_{i=1}^n \w_{i,n}^{p}Y_i$.
 Analogous to \citet{huling2020energy}, we prove the following properties of the energy balancing weights.
 Theorem \ref{the:5.1} shows that the penalized energy balancing weights make the weighted empirical CDF of the observed data converge to the true MTP-shifted CDF.